 One advantage of navy suits is that they pair equally well with either black or brown accessories—but note that I didn’t say black AND brown accessories.

-If you decide to wear brown shoes with your navy suit, then make sure every other piece of leather you wear is also brown: your belt, your watch strap, your briefcase/messenger bag, etc.
+As I outlined at length in my post about how to nail the blue suit and brown shoes combo, if you decide to wear brown shoes with your navy suit, then make sure every other piece of leather you wear is also brown.

 The same thing goes for black shoes: once you decide on a shoe color, keep everything else consistent.